 Au Ferret!
-If you’re looking for a beach town with a relaxed vibe yet all the luxuries you want, Cap-Ferret is the place to be.
+If you’re looking for a beach town with a relaxed vibe yet all the luxuries you want at hand, Cap-Ferret is the place to be.
 It’s situated on the tip of a peninsula on the west coast of France.
 With 50km of coastline, remote Atlantic beaches, fresh seafood and local wines, Cap-Ferret feels like true paradise.
 It's perfect for a weekend escape.

 We sat on the beach for hours while drinking champagne, eating cheese, crackers, and meats.
 The sunset over the vast Atlantic was picture perfect.
 There are many old eroding and graffitied WWII Bunkers alongside the beach you can sit in front of.